 More than 95% of people in Liberia rely on firewood and charcoal to cook; in urban populations (85% of which are in Monrovia) 70% of people use charcoal for cooking versus 5% of those in rural areas.

 There is a huge potential for renewable energies in Liberia.
 Few projects and activities have started and more are planned.
-Find out more under activities and news or in an Study for an overview of the Liberian Energy sector.
+Find out more under activities and news.

 Government institutions for energy access